Invoice Factoring vs. Bank Loans

 Invoice factoring is an alternative financing option in which a business sells its outstanding invoices to a third-party factoring company (often referred to as a factor) for a discounted rate.
 The factor provides a cash advance to the business that sold the invoice (typically 80 to 90% of the invoice face value) and works with their customers to collect the invoice payment.
 Once payment has been collected, the factoring company pays out the remaining invoice value, minus a small factoring fee.

-Factoring is not a loan, as no collateral is required.
+Factoring is not a loan, as no collateral is required aside from the accounts receivable involved in the transaction.
 Instead, the factor simply provides an advance to your business against the accounts receivable you choose to factor.

 While factoring and bank loans both inject much needed capital into a business, the two options are more different than alike.